johnnovak/RML-Amiga/docs/docs/games/e-f.md

 **Transferring your party from the first game**

-You need to perform the transfer using the OCS version (this works because the save files are compatible between the OCS and AGA versions).
+You'll need to perform the transfer using the OCS version (this works because the save files are compatible between the OCS and AGA versions).
 Once you're done with the transfer, create a new save in the first slot.
 Copy the resulting `EOBDATA0.SAV` over to the `vga-data` directory of the AGA version, then load the save game from the first slot normally.

-Note the `0` at the end of the file name; that's the EoB II save file and it must be 46897 bytes long! `EOBDATA.SAV` (without the 0) is 33107 bytes;
-that's the EoB I save file you used for the transfer.
+Note the `0` at the end of the file name; that's the EoB II save file and it must be 46&thinsp;897 bytes long! `EOBDATA.SAV` (without the 0) is 33&thinsp;107 bytes; that's the EoB I save file you used for the transfer.
 If you get an error when loading the save game in EoB II AGA, you must have copied over `EOBDATA.SAV` by mistake.

 !!! warning